St. Petersburg Shared Services Organization (SSO)

-Pinellas Community Foundation, in collaboration with the City of St. Petersburg, is launching an initiative to support the mental health and well-being of St. Petersburg residents through community support hubs.
+Pinellas Community Foundation, in collaboration with the City of St. Petersburg, is launching an initiative to support the infrastructure of nonprofits through the establishment of a Shared Services Organization (SSO).

-The Lead Nonprofit application is live until 5/5/23.
+The Shared Services Organization application is live until 10/11/23.

-View documents related to selection of Lead Nonprofit and Nonprofit Incubator.
+View documents related to selection of Lead Nonprofit and SSO.

-PCF will be hosting both in-person and virtual technical assistance sessions.
+PCF will be hosting virtual technical assistance sessions to review draft proposals for the SSO.
 This will be an opportunity to workshop and receive feedback on application material.
 This is not for assistance with grant writing, but to give feedback on material you have written and help ensure you craft strong responses.
 You are welcome to use the Technical Assistance Request Form to request assistance outside of these sessions.

 PCF will exhibit transparency with all transactions from this fund while providing an opportunity for the community to observe and participate in our collective efforts.